hashicorp/consul/website/source/intro/vs/chef-puppet.html.markdown

 supporting multiple datacenters is no different than a single datacenter.

 That said, Consul is not a replacement for configuration management tools.
-These tools are still critical to setup setup applications and even to configure Consul itself.
+These tools are still critical to setup applications and even to configure Consul itself.
 Static provisioning is best managed by existing tools, while dynamic state and discovery is better managed by Consul.
 The separation of configuration management and cluster management